William Robinson (architect): Biography

 Robinson was elected to the Irish House of Commons as a Member of Parliament for Knocktopher in 1692.
 In 1693, he became commissioner for stating the accounts of the army.
 That same year his portrait was painted by Godfrey Kneller.
-In 1695, he was elected to sit for Wicklow Borough.
+In 1695, he was elected to sit for Wicklow.
 In parliament he served on numerous committees.
-He rebuilt the Four Courts in 1695.
+He rebuilt the old Four Courts on St. Michael's Hill in 1695.
 He was a signatory of the Association of 1696.
 After 1697, he became one of the commissioners for the Ormond estates, and was also appointed governor of the Royal Hospital, Kilmainham.
 He resigned as surveyor general on health grounds in April 1700; he was replaced by Thomas de Burgh.

 On 19 June 1702, Robinson was knighted and he was appointed to the Privy Council of Ireland the same year.
 His final major architectural work came in 1703, when he designed Marsh's Library.
 In 1703, he was elected as the MP for Dublin University.
-In April and June of that year, he purchased forfeited former-Jacobite lands in County Carlow and County Louth.
+In April and June of that year, he purchased forfeited former Jacobite lands in County Carlow and County Louth.
 In October 1703 he was accused of fraud in parliament after allegedly misrepresenting the extent of the public debt, causing a major financial scandal.
 On 16 October 1703 he narrowly avoided expulsion from parliament; a subsequent resolution stated his unfitness for public employment.
 He was briefly imprisoned in Dublin Castle, but was released on 27 November after the matter was investigated.
 In 1706 he left Ireland and returned to England amidst allegations of defrauding the army's clothing accounts and extorting its suppliers; in 1709 he was found to have defrauded other moneys intended for maintenance purposes.

 On 18 January 1677, Robinson had married Margery Tooke (d.1708) of Hertfordshire.
 Robinson, who had no children, died in October 1712, and was buried in St Martin-in-the-Fields, London.
 He owned residences in Carlow, Dublin, Lancashire, and Surrey, and at the time of his death was reputedly worth in excess of £50,000.